DurgaPeram/AI-Multilingual-Symptom-Checker/README.md

 ```

 Notes:
-- The AI flow calls OpenAI's ChatCompletion API and returns a JSON-like response parsed into fields.
+- The AI flow calls Google Gemini's ChatCompletion API and returns a JSON-like response parsed into fields.
 Keep your API key secret and monitor usage to avoid unexpected charges.
 - The AI diagnosis is provided for informational purposes only and is not a substitute for professional medical advice.